solidrock-technology/docs/docs/guide/form-builder/forms.md

 ### Form Submit Button Text

-The text in the submit button that a Lead Booker will see when they are filling the form in (e.g. 'Submit', 'Save Information', 'Save' etc).
+The text in the submit button that a Lead Booker will see when they are filling the form in (e.g. 'Submit', 'Save Information', 'Save' etc.).

 ### Fields